awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 # Cross\-cluster replication for Amazon OpenSearch Service<a name="replication"></a>

 With cross\-cluster replication in Amazon OpenSearch Service, you can replicate indexes, mappings, and metadata from one OpenSearch Service domain to another\.
-It follows an active\-passive replication model where the follower index \(where the data is replicated\) pulls data from the leader index\.
 Using cross\-cluster replication helps to ensure disaster recovery if there is an outage, and allows you to replicate data across geographically distant data centers to reduce latency\.
 You pay [standard AWS data transfer charges](https://aws.amazon.com/opensearch-service/pricing/) for the data transferred between domains\.

+Cross\-cluster replication follows an active\-passive replication model where the *local* or *follower* index pulls data from the *remote* or *leader* index\.
+The leader index refers to the source of the data, or the index that you want to replicate data from\.
+The follower index refers to the target for the data, or the index that you want to replicate data to\.

 Cross\-cluster replication is available on domains running Elasticsearch 7\.10 or OpenSearch 1\.1 or later\.
 Full documentation for cross\-cluster replication is available in the [OpenSearch documentation](https://opensearch.org/docs/replication-plugin/index/)\.